bamminger/vsts-queue-build/README.md

 ---

 **Advanced**
-Define a variable name for the result build ids and enable debug mode for Troubleshooting.
+Define a variable name for the result build ids, disable build summary feature and enable debug mode for Troubleshooting.
 Additional information about your build definitions and the processed input will be provided.

 ![Advanced configuration](doc/images/config_advanced.png "Advanced configuration")